-A short walk from there, near Piazza Tasso, one of the main streets, awaits a site that few tourist are aware of.
-Called Il Valloe dei Mulini (Deep Valley of the Mills), this 10th-century mill lies between the cliffs that surround the city.
+A short walk from there, near Piazza Tasso, one of the main streets, awaits a site that few tourists know.

-While you are unable to go down into the ravine, the lush vegetation that surrounds it is a perfect photo opportunity, especially when it is lit up at night.
+While you cannot go down into the ravine, the lush vegetation surrounding it is a perfect photo opportunity, especially when it is lit up at night.

 Along with the ocean, the people, the churches, and all other beautiful things in Sorrento, there's a wealth of culture to experience.

 One good way to soak up Sorrento's history is to take a trip to the Museo Bottega della Tarsia Lignea.

 Besides extremely long names, Sorrento is famous for its Intarsio (designed, inlaid woodwork) furniture.
 This inexpensive museum shows numerous examples of this type of woodwork.

 In Sorrento, one must also drink as the locals drink, and their drink of choice is Limoncello, a flavored liqueur.
 Check out Limonoro, where you can see how this tasty drink is made.

 Another great option to waste a few hours is the Dali Universe.
 This Salvador Dali exhibit houses a wide array of his exhibitions, including numerous sculptures he completed.

 With all those suggestions in mind, a Sorrento holiday can be delightful by just walking around and taking in everything.

 That's why it's such a great destination.
 No matter what you do, it'll be done with the Italian coast as your backdrop.